 The better we can describe our goals in sensory-specific language, the more obvious it becomes what we should measure to know if the goal is being achieved.

 This goal is the first (weaselly) version of a local government goal:

 “Enhance our protection of the natural landscape.”

 A goal written like this is really tough to measure.
 What exactly is protection?
 Protection from what?
 And what natural landscape are we talking about?
 Protection of exactly which features or aspects of this natural landscape?

 We have a snowflake’s chance in a bushfire of quickly finding meaningful measures of goals written like this.
 We need to answer those questions.
 We need to think seriously about what we’d expect to see or touch or smell or observe, if the natural landscape were protected.

 In other words, we need to rewrite the goal using sensory-specific language.
 And the local government did, and arrived at this new sensory version:

 “The fragile soils of ridges and escarpments, and valuable farming and urban land, are protected from unnatural erosion and loss of topsoil.”

-Straight away you can visualise what this goal means.
-You see in your mind’s eye rolling hills and rocky outcrops, the earthy patchwork of crops, vast green pastures with cows or sheep grazing.
-You see black or red topsoil in some places, and grey and cracked and dry ruts in the earth in other places.
+Straight away we can visualise what this goal means.
+We see in our minds’ eyes the rolling hills and rocky outcrops, the earthy patchwork of crops, vast green pastures dotted with cows or sheep grazing.
+We see black or red topsoil in some places, and grey and cracked and dry ruts in the earth in other places.

 Connect with Stacey